gluster/redant/README.md

 The architects of any project won't be there forever with it ( not everyone has the luxury to be a BDFL ), hence it is important to have the thought process documented so that one doesn't need to go through the code.
 We for one believe in proper documentation.
-The very ideal of developers and engineers being spartans who understand logic only from code is what we feel as .
+The very idea of developers and engineers being spartans who understand logic only from code is what we feel as .
 We need to be civilized humans and make it easy for the next person coming in to just glance at what it is, why it is and how it is.